niruxx/SyncMark/README.md

 - **Feature toggles** (Settings → General, also set during first-run): turn Bookmarks/Contacts/Calendar/Files on or off — disabling one hard-blocks its API and CardDAV/CalDAV routes, not just its nav tab — see [Feature toggles](#feature-toggles)
 - Click the "SyncMark" title in the top left from anywhere to jump back to your bookmarks
 - Configurable session length (Settings → Session): stay signed in for 5 minutes, 1 hour, 30 days, or permanently (never asked again) — applies the next time you sign in
-- Account menu (top right, click your name): jump to account settings or sign out from anywhere in one click, no need to dig into Settings first
+- Account menu (top right, click your name): jump straight to Settings → Account, or sign out, from anywhere in one click
-- Account management (top right): set a custom profile picture (PNG/JPEG/GIF/WebP, up to 2 MB — stored in the database and shown in the top bar on every page), and change your username or password, each re-confirmed with your current password
+- **Settings → Account**: set a custom profile picture (PNG/JPEG/GIF/WebP, up to 2 MB — stored in the database and shown in the top bar on every page), and change your username or password, each re-confirmed with your current password — lives alongside every other Settings tab rather than a separate page
 - A top progress bar on every action — API calls and page navigations alike — so nothing ever feels like it silently hung
 - Delete account (Settings → Danger zone): password-confirmed, permanently wipes the account *and* every bookmark/folder/setting, then returns to the first-run setup screen
 - Import Netscape-format HTML bookmark exports (Chrome, Firefox, Edge, Safari) and JSON exports (Chrome's `Bookmarks` file, Firefox's JSON backup, or a generic `{title, url}[]` array)